lehome-official/lehome-challenge/dummy_docker_policy/README.md

 # Docker Policy Server

-By using this type policy you can completely isolate the policy from the simulator - they run as two separate processes communicating over HTTP.
+This policy type completely isolates your policy from the simulator — they run as two separate processes communicating over HTTP.

+Your policy runs inside a Docker container and only receives observations (images + joint states).
+It has no access to the simulation internals, reward functions, or success criteria.
+This makes submissions reproducible and easy to validate: organizers just run your container and evaluate it with the official code.

+You don't need the lehome-challenge repo inside your container at all — just your model and a lightweight HTTP server.

 ## Quick Start